sndrsmnk/ng-rddmarc/README.md

 # Filetypes
-The tool will try to distinguish between XML formatted report files, with the first five bytes <code>&lt;?xml</code>, and assume all other files are proper MIME compatible <code>message/rfc822</code>-formatted 'email files'.
+The tool will try to distinguish between XML formatted report files, with the first five bytes <code>&lt;?xml</code>, and assume all other files are MIME compatible <code>message/rfc822</code>-formatted 'email files', as commonly found in Maildir structures, where the XML-report is a properly formatted base64 encoded attachment.

 # Maildir
 When a Maildir/ structure is specified, and <code>-m</code> is used, by default only the <code>new/</code> directory is scanned for files to process.
-They will be moved to <code>cur/</code> after successful processing.
+The files will be moved to <code>cur/</code> after successful processing.
 If you also want to scan and process all files in
 <code>cur/</code> on startup, you can use the <code>-c</code>
 option.
 Using <code>-w</code> with <code>-m</code> will cause the